 - 1. Adjust air control to "High" position(all the way to the left) and open door. - 2.
 Place crumpled newspaper in the centre of the heater and crisscross with several pieces of dry kindling.
 Add a few small pieces of dry wood on top. - 3.
 Ignite the paper and leave the door ajar approximately 1/2"(13mm) 1"(25mm) until the wood kindling is fully engulfed in flame.
-Never leave the Stove unattended with the door open. - 4.
+CAUTION: Do NOT leave the stove unattended while door is open. - 4.
 After the kindling is fully engulfed add a few small logs.
 Close door. - 5.
 Begin normal operation after a good coal base exists and wood has charred.